timou0911/Ethernaut-Writeup/3. Coin Flip ★★☆☆☆/README.md

 See [Attack.sol](https://github.com/timou0911/Ethernat-Solution-and-Explanation/blob/main/3.%20Coin%20Flip%20%E2%98%85%E2%98%85%E2%98%86%E2%98%86%E2%98%86/Attack.sol).

-## How to safely generate random numbers in Solidity?
+## How to Safely Generate Random Numbers in Solidity?

 Due to the determinacy of blockchain, it’s difficult to generate random numbers in Solidity.